artsy/ezel/README.md

 #### Project

-Refers to the root level of the directoy and is responsible for the initial setup code, the actual server boot script, and gluing the pieces together like mounting apps.
+Refers to the root level and contains the initial setup code, the actual server boot script, and "global" modules such as models, collections, and libraries.
+The server boot script is the root /index.js file and setup is extracted into /lib/setup.js to encourage modularizing and testing your setup code.

 #### Apps